wix/Detox/docs/Introduction.Android.md

 Setting Test Butler up for working with Detox is a bit different than explained in their guides.
 The process, as a whole, is twofold:

 1. Preinstalling the test-butler-app APK onto the test device.
-1. Integrating the test-butler-lib into your own test APK, and initializing it in a custom test-runner (as explained).
+1. Integrating the test-butler-lib into your own test APK, and initializing it in a custom test runner (as explained).

 The library part can be easily achieved as explained there (i.e. by using Gradle’s `androidTestImplementation`).
 Same goes for initialization.
 As for the APK, the suggested usage of Gradle’s `androidTestUtil` is scarce when running with Detox (i.e. non-native instrumentation tests).
 Here’s what to do instead.